solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 1. EAU is less than 25%.

-It is worth discussing the reasoning for the two critera for increasing the CU limit.
+It is worth discussing the reasoning for the two criteria for increasing the CU limit.
 Since the block schedule is determined by stake, the first metric (EAU) serves as a stake-weighted metric of block utilization.
 This is a indicator of true current demand and capacity; the EAU can only be observed to be above the